Gary S. Collins

 But the diffusion is disturbed when the jumping atom is an impurity instead of a host atom, both because the impurity may attract or repel a neighboring vacancy, and because jump rates of the vacancy in the neighborhood of the impurity will be modified.
 The overall effect is embodied in a “correlation coefficient for impurity diffusion” that has never been measured.
 For example, an impurity atom that has just jumped into a neighboring vacancy may have an enhanced or reduced probability of jumping back into the vacancy, relative to a host atom, thereby reducing or increasing the correlation coefficient.
 Experiments are underway to combine diffusivity and jump-frequency measurements to measure this effect for the first time.

 Collins teaches at all levels.
 At the graduate level, he has taught Electricity and Magnetism 541 and 542, and, for many years, Statistical and Thermal Physics 533.
-He is currently teaching upper-division Thermal Physics 330 and introductory Physics for Scientists and Engineers I, Phys 201.
+At the undergraduate level, he has recently been teaching upper-division Thermal Physics 330 and Solid State Physics 463, and introductory Physics for Scientists and Engineers I, Phys 201.
 He developed and taught the upper-division Quantum Physics Laboratory 415 for many years.

-Within the university, Collins has been extensively involved with the Faculty Senate, including chairing major committees and running to be chair of the Senate.
-He represented the Physics Department as Senator for 12 years.
+Collins has been extensively involved with WSU’s University Faculty Senate, chairing major committees and even running to be chair of the Senate.
+He has represented the Physics Department as Senator for 12 years.
 He has chaired the department’s Graduate Studies Committee since 2012, which recruits new graduate students.
-Beyond the university, he has helped organize professional meetings, including a meeting of the Northwest Section of the American Physical Society (APS), held in Pullman/Moscow in 2004.
-He was named Outstanding Referee of the APS in 2011.
+Beyond the university, he has organized professional meetings, including a meeting of the Northwest Section of the American Physical Society (APS), held in Pullman/Moscow in 2004.
+He has reviewed and refereed more than 400 journal manuscripts and research proposals, and was named Outstanding Referee of the American Physical Society in 2011.